Last Updated on May 15, 2023

-EDITOR’S NOTE: See our update toward the bottom of this post with information about what we put in our mini raised planter.
+EDITOR’S NOTE: Aldi sold this mini raised planter again in 2023 and 2022 for $19.99.
+See our update toward the bottom of this post with information about what we put in our mini raised planter.

 In April of 2021, Aldi sold a wooden raised garden planter that was so popular it sold out quickly the morning it arrived on store shelves.
 It didn’t help that many stores received only a couple of planters.
 Then Aldi gave me another chance to score a smaller version of the raised planter in June.

 The Belavi Mini Raised Planter cost $18.99 at the time of publication.
 This is an Aldi Find, which means it’s only in stores for a short time, and once it sells out at your local store you can’t order it online.

 This mini planter measures just under two feet tall and is less than two feet wide.
 That’s smaller than the other planter Aldi sold earlier, which was about three feet wide and two and half feet tall.
 Another key difference between this mini planter and the other raised planter from Aldi is that this one is made of metal, while the other larger planter was made of wood.